 New Number Old Number Proposed Policy Change Reason for Change/CPP/Note CE-11 Cultivate constructive community dialogs for mutual understanding and sharing of diverse perspectives, ideas, experiences and expertise to support community engagement beyond the minimum required.
 Note: Added to create conditions for meaningful community engagement.
-CE-12 CE-6 Encourage and emphasize open and ongoing communication between developers and neighbors about compatibility issuesthose impacted by development projects .
+CE-12 CE-6 Encourage and emphasize open and ongoing communication between developers and neighbors about compatibility issues residents, businesses and other segments of the community impacted by development projects.
 Note: Clarified the intent of the policy.
 CE-13 Reduce barriers to community engagement by considering the needs of specific groups, especially marginalized populations.
 Note: Added to support equitable engagement.
 CE-14 Provide equitable opportunities for engagement that invests additional resources and time in engaging historically marginalized or underserved populations.
 Note: Added to support equitable engagement.
 CE-9 Use a range of public forums and opportunities including commissions, boards, and the community council to facilitate engagement in the planning process.
 Note: Redundant with CE-15.
-CE-15 CE-10 Use new and emerginginnovative technologies and approaches for citizencommunity engagement where theyto target unique needs and explore outreach opportunities, in addition to boards and commissions, that are effective, equitable, and efficient at enhancing citizenpublic understanding and participation.
-When successful, incorporate these approaches into other citywide engagement processes.
-Note: Updated to reflect current technology, tools and practices.
-Updated to use inclusionary language.